All Episodes

 Now, this is going to be a little tricky.

-The United States is demanding the North Koreans join the nuclear non-proliferation treaty, one of the key conditions, so that that will assist in verifying the phase dismantling of their nuclear program.
+The United States is demanding the North Koreans join the Nuclear Nonproliferation Treaty, one of the key conditions, so that that will assist in verifying the phase dismantling of their nuclear program.

-And maybe you'll create a better way of life.
+Maybe your people will stop starving and maybe you'll create a better way of life.

-And I love I'm reading all these Democrats.
+And I love, I'm reading all these Democrats.

-Remember, these are the same people that supported many of them Bill Clinton's disastrous policies with North Korea.
+And remember, these are the same people that supported many of them Bill Clinton's disastrous policies with North Korea.

 Bribery.